2024년 6월 고2 모의고사 변형 (18-30번)

 24년 6월 고2 모의고사 26번

-When he was 16, ____ entered Harvard College.
+When he was 16, he ____ Harvard College.

 24년 6월 고2 모의고사 29번

-The built-in capacity for smiling is proven by the remarkable observation that babies who are congenitally both deaf and ____ who have never seen a human face, also start to smile at around 2 months.
+The built-in capacity for smiling is proven by the remarkable observation that babies who are congenitally both deaf ____ blind, who have never seen a human face, also start to smile at around 2 months.

-____ the right feedback, smiling dies out.
+Without the right feedback, smiling ____ out.

 But here's a fascinating fact: blind babies will continue to smile if they are cuddled, bounced, nudged, and tickled by an adult ― anything to let them know that they ____ not alone and that someone cares about them.